Wednesday, May 7, 2014

 Stop 4: Live a fruitful life!

 Talk about a defunct railroad system.
-My future path does't even seem worth Monopoly's Reading Railroad, Pennsylvania Railroad, B & O Railroad and Short Line Railroad combined!
+My future path isn't even worth combining Monopoly's Reading Railroad, Pennsylvania Railroad, B & O Railroad, and Short Line Railroad!

-I don’t need a map to show me where this track is supposed to be laid anymore because that future rail line has been destroyed by life before the age of 40.
-I don't even know where the hell I'm headed because I ignore all the rail signs along my travels.
-I’m making up my next move, as my path extends out in front of me, as I keep on moving along those steel rails.
-It’s sad I have chosen to live life with uncertainly, but I would rather control my own destiny as it is occurring, in the moment, rather than a further plan, that seems to derail anytime I place any planning into it.
+I don't need a map to show me where this track is supposed to be laid anymore because that future rail line has been destroyed by life before the age of 40.
+I need to figure out where I'm headed because I ignore all the rail signs along my travels.
+As my path extends out in front of me, I'm making up my next move as I keep moving along those steel rails.
+Sadly, I have chosen to live life uncertainly.
+Still, I would rather control my destiny as it is occurring in the moment rather than a further plan that seems to derail anytime I place any planning into it.

-The hard part, I found, of trying to carefully lay my tracks with in my minutes and hours is that I'm finding out no matter how careful I am with that placement, it seems that I can’t avoid trouble, or even heartache, no matter where I selectively set my path.
-I'm finding out that even by living by the seat of my pants I can't control my future.
-There is trouble in all of our lives and it comes out of nowhere.
+The hard part, I found, of trying to carefully lay my tracks within my minutes and hours is that I'm finding out that no matter how careful I am with that placement, it seems that I can't avoid trouble or even heartache, no matter where I selectively set my path.
+I'm finding out that I can't control my future even by living by the seat of my pants.
+Trouble is in our lives, and it comes out of nowhere.

-Trouble and heartache is how us humans test our inner ability to overcome adversity and where we find our strength.
-At least I like to think that's where my strength comes from, because damn it, lord knows I have had more than my fair share of loss and heartache.
+Trouble and heartache are how we humans test our inner ability to overcome adversity and where we find our strength.
+At least, I like to think that's where my strength comes from because, damn it, lord knows I have had more than my fair share of loss and heartache.
 Most of us have.
 Even the rich and powerful.
 Do I just forget I have a future?

-Why when we’re at are lowest in life our woes, not only make us selfish, but narcissistic to feel that we are the only ones who are going through any type of problems?
-So we find that it is better to isolate ourselves from other people's burdens rather than seek out people who can help us.
-And we will contact people on our rail road tracks of life.
+Why, when we're at our lowest in life, do our woes not only make us selfish but narcissistic to feel that we are the only ones who are going through any type of problems?
+So, we find that isolating ourselves from other people's burdens is better than seeking people who can help us.
+And we will contact people on our railroad tracks of life.

-Not even trains travel a track solo.
-There are other cars on their ride through life tied in with that big engine.
-And those cars have people inside them, from all walks of life.
-Those people are riding those very tracks through the same life I'm living and yet I do my best to avoid them.
-All those people surely some of them have their own complications from a bad hand that life has dealt them.
-Some, if not most, problems can test anyones will to survive heartache and make us human beings question, "Where is God?
+Sometimes, trains travel on a single track.
+Other cars are tied in with that big engine on their ride through life.
+And those cars have people inside them from all walks of life.
+Those people are riding those tracks through the same life I'm living, yet I do my best to avoid them.
+All those people indeed some of them have their own complications from a bad hand that life has dealt them.
+Some, if not most, problems can test anyone's will to survive heartache and make us human beings question, "Where is God?
 Why is he derailing me?
 Does God hate my metaphoric trains?

 I love a train.
-They fascinate me.
+Trains fascinate me.
 Large steal rising 15 feet in the air.
-Sleek lines forming the body.
+Sleek lines form the body.
 Sheer power barreling down an open rail line.
-The train horn blast waking up people for miles around.
-A train engine is a very powerful presence.
+The train horn blasts, waking up people for miles around.
+A train engine is a mighty presence.
 That engine, it's pretense, the power, well, that is me.

-Those train cars we fill, well, that is the life we decided to fill because someone or something gave us promise.
+Those train cars we fill are the life we decided to fill because someone or something gave us a promise.

-The hard fact is that those cars of life, we fill, will keep moving with or without my engine.
-My heart and soul keeps it filled with energy so it continues moving down my track.
-My heart has to be strong on this train throughout life to allow myself to succeed and heal and move forward.
-Being negative about how I move through my life isn’t going to help me when I arrive to my next stop.
-And lets face it.
+The hard fact is that those cars of life we fill will keep moving with or without my engine.
+My heart and soul keep it filled with energy so it continues moving down my track.
+My heart has to be strong in my life.
+Being pessimistic about how I move through my life doesn't help me when I arrive at my next stop.
+And let's face it.
 My train is moving to the next stop.

-Because no matter what happens today there is still life tomorrow and I can either choose to arrive full heartedly to my destination with an open mind and take hold of a new opportunity.
-Or waste all my time and energy kicking and screaming, while I get there anyway.
-Leaving myself with no motivation to accept that a new day and a new destination has come because I failed to prepare for it due to my stubbornness to live and play in the minuets of a day rather than a plan of a lifetime.
+No matter what happens today, there is still life tomorrow.
+I can arrive full-heartedly at my destination with an open mind and take hold of a new opportunity.
+Or waste all my time and energy kicking and screaming while I get there.
+Leaving myself with no motivation to accept that a new day and a new destination had come because I failed to prepare for it due to my stubbornness to live and play in the minutes of a day rather than a plan of a lifetime.

-I decide where this train of life goes and here that track is laid.
+I decide where this train of life goes, and that track is laid here.

 Stop 1: For my future.

-I can’t plan on a minute by second, whim anymore.
+I can't plan on a minute-by-second whim anymore.
 I must look into the sunset as the tracks shimmer in the blazing sun.
-I should appreciate that my train has wide-open space of unfettered life, my life, to pursue and live whatever my heart desires.
+My train has a wide-open space of unfettered life, my life, to pursue and live whatever my heart desires.
 This new confidence will be okay because I trust myself, as the train conductor, to proceed on this track of uncertainty.
-I realize that just because I lay those future tracks already in front of me I can still reenforce myself with wood and steal.
+I realize that I can still reinforce myself with wood and steal just because I lay those future tracks already in front of me.

 Stop 2:

-The framework of life’s work is in progress.
-It shall lead me into a better tomorrow.
+The framework of life's work is in progress.
+It shall lead me to a better tomorrow.
 All Aboard the train of life!
-Don’t hesitate.
+Don't hesitate.